1Rogue/Java-Idioms/Ternary-Encapsulation.md

 When writing ternaries in code, all previous valid input before the ternary is evaluated in the ternary expression.
-This is especially problematic when you have debug output, or use ternarires flexibly in code.
+This is especially problematic when you have debug output, or use ternaries flexibly in code.

 ```java
 MyObject something = /* some nullable value with a predetermined getter */;